Login or Register to make a submission.

 • Readable/viewable information is provided that is free from grammar, spelling, and ethical issues.
 This includes adherance to copyright.

 JSRIUE accepts submissions in APA 7th addition.
 Here is an APA Common Reference Examples Guide & an APA Student Paper Checklist.
 For specific fields, like mathematics, we will work with the author's subject style.
-AUTHOR CONTRACT must be reviewed, filled-out, and submitted to jsriue@iue.edu or to the journal dashboard.
-Each author is responsible for correct grammar and follows ethical practices of authoring, including ethical research practices.
+Each author is responsible for correct grammar and follows ethical practices of authoring, including ethical research practices (no plagiarism, no AI generated, writing, has human/animal research approvals, IRB, etc) .

 What type of work is eligible to be published in JSRIUE?
-Submit these: Literature review; Research paper/report,; Creative work; Reflection on an education-travel experience; Reflection on the process of finding information and producing a poster/visual presentation; A developed audio/automated PowerPoint based on a poster/visual presentation; Other visual presentations (video/zoom); Writing about a research project as a research article (Work with faculty mentor for: IRB approval, research ethical requirements, and article content/structure); If the research is not ready to be published, write an article describing your experience in completing your part of the project; Recorded presentation of your Student Research Day oral presentation (PowerPoint/video/zoom).
-If you have questions about whether your work will be accepted, contact Sue McFadden, Managing Editor
+Submit these: Literature review; Research paper/report; Reflection on an education-travel experience; Reflection on the process of finding information and producing a poster/visual presentation; Writing about a research project as a research article (Work with faculty mentor for: IRB approval, research ethical requirements, and article content/structure).
+If you have questions about whether your work will be accepted, contact KT Lowe at liblearn@iu.edu.

 What happens after my work is submitted?

-After completing an Author Contract, submitted student work is vetted in a peer review process by faculty research advisors and the editorial board.
+After completing an Author Contract, submitted student work is vetted in a peer review process by the student editorial board during the fall semester.
+Students will be notified by the editors if their submissions will be accepted.